Ai Accountant

 Settlement Reconciliation Tools for Complex Payment Flows

 Settlement reconciliation tools ensure what gateways claim to settle actually lands in your bank.
 Different providers vary in settlement cadence, reserves, fees, and payouts.
-Some hold rolling reserves, others batch multiple cycles into one payout.
+Some hold rolling reserves.
+Others batch multiple cycles into one payout.

 • Multi gateway consolidation: one workflow for all settlements.